smoll24/PyGameOfLife/README.md

 ![image](https://user-images.githubusercontent.com/115204665/226490892-b9ac684a-bba2-4526-8975-91fb92497d92.png)

 ### How to Run
-To run the game, simply execute the pygame_of_life.py script.
+* To run the game, simply execute the pygame_of_life.py script.
+* Or use the Repl.it version, found here: https://replit.com/@smoll24/PyGameOfLife?v=1